1989: The Brain

 In a paper co-authored by Donald Henderson and Shelokov about the disease for The New England Journal of Medicine in 1959, the two wrote, in part, that "Repeated episodes of crying without provocation, insomnia, terrifying dreams and difficulty in concentration are probably secondary phenomena...Mild confusion, impaired memory for recent events, alterations in personality structure, euphoric behavior and tendencies to transpose and 'stumble over' words have frequently been observed during the more severe, acute phase."
 Shelokov and Henderson (the latter investigated an outbreak in Punta Gorda, Florida while he was head of the Epidemic Intelligence Service at the Centers for Disease Control), called the disease "epidemic neuromyasthenia."

-We have reached the year 1989 in the third part of our Numerology series.
+We have reached the year 1989 in part three of our Numerology series.
 It was a year marked by rapid-paced findings and heightened interest in the impact of M.E. upon the brain.
 Researchers were motivated by a desire to sort out the overlay of psychological distress generated by overwhelming and sudden disability, the subjective aspects of the disease, from easily observable neurological components--slowed or slurred speech, short-term memory defects, diminishment of I.Q. and the like.
 It is probably not coincidental that the intensified focus on the brain coincided with new brain imaging technologies that were evolving in the 1980s.
 The MRI had moved brain imaging forward dramatically in 1985.
 The MRI saw what it saw very well.
 As if staring at the landscape of a new planet, however, neuro-radiologists often lacked reference points for the never-before-seen images.
 Additional imaging techniques in the second half of that decade allowed neurologists and other investigators to visualize the brain in even more specific ways.
 These technologies measured blood flow, oxygen perfusion and glucose metabolism in the brain.
 Separately and combined, they broadened the sometimes bewildering information provided by the MRI.

 In my personal view, cognition impairments and related neurological deficits in M.E. define the disease.
 They are the disease.
 Some might argue it's the immune deficits; others might argue it's the newly-discovered metabolic deficits or mitochondrial dysfunction or a "leaky" gut.
 What is it about the disease that prevents a return to one's former life?
 I believe the neurological components prevent re-entry.
 These components are not easily dealt with; they are not benign.
 One cannot outfit oneself with a wheelchair or battery-powered cart and return to work after the worst has past or acquire a prosthetic limb and expect to be whole again if the brain remains damaged.
 One cannot meditate or pray these deficits away.